Harvey Birdman: Attorney General: Production and background

 Harvey Birdman: Attorney General is a continuation of the animated television series Harvey Birdman, Attorney at Law, which was created by Michael Ouweleen and Erik Richter.
 In the original series Harvey Birdman served as an attorney for various Hanna-Barbera characters.
 The pilot episode aired on Cartoon Network on December 30, 2000.
-The series later made its official debut on Adult Swim on September 2, 2001, and ended on July 22, 2007, with a total of 39 episodes over the course of 4 seasons.
+The series made its official debut on Adult Swim on September 2, 2001, and ended on July 22, 2007, with a total of 39 episodes over the course of 4 seasons.

 Adult Swim president Mike Lazzo offered Ouweleen the opportunity to make a new special during a casual phone call.
-Ouweleen was given the idea for the concept when his boss, Christina Miller, simply approached him with the soon-be title "Harvey Birdman...
+Ouweleen was given the idea for the concept when his boss, Christina Miller, approached him with the soon-be title "Harvey Birdman...
 Attorney General".
 The animation was done by Awesome Inc., an animation company located in Atlanta.
-Several key animators from the original series were also involved.
-The special was live streamed and posted to the Adult Swim website on October 12, 2018, and later made its official television debut on Adult Swim on October 15, 2018.
+Several key animators from the original series were involved.
+The special was live streamed and posted to the Adult Swim website on October 12, 2018, and made its television debut on Adult Swim on October 15, 2018.